-Nerd alert 🤓- I’m mostly a “numbers guy.”
-If I had to quantify my luck ideology, it would be as such:
+Nerd alert – I’m mostly a “numbers guy.”
+If I had to quantify my luck idealogy, it would be as such:

 L = S ± (e ± C)

-This frees your mind.
-You are not the victim of your bad luck or your hero.
+If you think about it, this frees your mind.
+You are not the victim of you bad luck but also not the hero.
 You may get a nod by the gods for a poor choice that leaves you with success or not.
-Ultimately, the idea is your good choice will hopefully swing the numbers so high that you will come out on top.
+Ultimately the idea is your good choice will hopefully swing the numbers so high that you will come out on top despite outside variables.

 It’s a no brainer.

 However, there are some who like to test their luck, purely.
 This would mean starting off negatively or at zero at the very best!
 No, no… For us, we like a little more certainty in our uncertainty, ya know?
-But we do wish those folks… good luck.
+But we do wish those folks… wait for it… good luck.

 But what an amazing thing to say!
 All this great information to take to the next round.
 Go, go consequence of choice!
 (Assuming we stick to the most prudent choice, that is.)
 So grateful to be able to manage all this!
 Because it’s a lot, folks, a lot.